ossf/wg-securing-software-repos/docs/package-yanking-policies.md

 ## Ecosystem impact

-A modern package deletion policy aims to minimize the impact a given deletion could have on the ecosystem, while granting users some flexibilty with their packages.
+A modern package deletion policy aims to minimize the impact a given deletion could have on the ecosystem, while granting users some flexibility with their packages.

 The following considerations are generally used when determining whether a package is a good candidate for deletion, although specific limits and criteria will vary between package managers.